roziqinkhoeru/Simple-Web-Quincy.github.io/README.md

-# quincy
-Complete concept website with HTML / CSS
+# Complete concept website with HTML / CSS
 In this team project, we created a portfolio website